Brigador: Development

 Brigador is the first game by Stellar Jockeys.
 Co-founders Hugh Monahan and Jack Monahan are behind the game's art direction and design, while Dale Kim and Harry Hsiao worked as programmers on the game's custom engine.
 The game began development in 2011, and its development was entirely self-funded.
 Brigador was released in October 2015 as an early access title, with the full launch following in June 2016.
 Following the 2016 launch, Dale Kim and Harry Hsiao parted amicably from the studio, with Karl Parakenings joining to provide programming support in their stead.
 On June 2, 2017, the game was relaunched as Brigador: Up-Armored Edition which added more content to the game, rebalanced the game's difficulty, and localized the game into several languages including French, German, Russian, Spanish, Chinese, Japanese, Korean and several others.

 Reception

 Brigador: Up-Armored Edition received "mixed or average reviews", according to review aggregator Metacritic.
 On initial release, the developers found it difficult to generate awareness for the game, which contributed to its commercial failure.
 However, due to the 2017 relaunch and continued support by the developers, the game saw improved sales numbers, particularly in non-English speaking territories.

-Sequel

 In May 2019, a direct sequel to Brigador, titled Brigador Killers, was announced.